PDP-10/its/doc/networking.md

 ### Configuring networking in KA/KL with static IP assignment

-You do not need a TAP or Bridge interface for this type of configuratio.
+You do not need a TAP or Bridge interface for this type of configuration but it is a bit more involved on the configuration side.
 #### Configure SIMH
-Under your root folder for the project i.e. `/home/<user>/its` edit the SIMH configuration file `out/pdp10-ka/run` or `out/pdp10-kl/run` and configure the `IMP` interface as follows:
+Under your root folder for the project i.e. `/home/<user>/its` edit the SIMH configuration file `out/pdp10-ka/run` or `build/pdp10-kl/run` and configure the `IMP` interface as follows:

 ```
 set imp enabled    ; enable the SIMH IMP interface